-Will Pakistan retaliate against ‘unacceptable’ Iranian air attacks?
+Will Pakistan retaliate against ‘unacceptable’ Iran air attacks?

 The two countries also participated in a one-day naval exercise on January 16 in the Gulf and Strait of Hormuz.

-Despite these recent engagements, and a 2022 decision between the two countries to form a joint working group for border management, low-scale clashes at the border have remained a constant feature.
+Despite these recent engagements, and a 2022 decision to form a joint working group for border management, low-scale clashes at the border have remained a constant feature.

 Iranian media in December reported that the country’s interior minister issued a warning to Pakistan to stop the Jaish al-Adl group from launching attacks in Iran, after the death of 11 policemen in the southeastern city of Rask in Iran’s Sistan-Baluchestan province, which borders Pakistan.